What is a Medicare Supplement plan?

 What is a Medicare Advantage plan?

-Enrollment becomes more complicated for Medicare Supplemental policies if you miss the open enrollment period.
+Enrollment becomes more complicated for Medicare Supplement policies if you miss the open enrollment period.
 Private insurance companies aren't required to sell you Medicare Supplement plans past this point, and if you have health issues, insurers could deny selling you a policy altogether.
-For Medicare Advantage there is an open enrollment period each year Opens in new window, from October 15 to December 7, and you cannot be denied based on your medical history.
+For Medicare Advantage there is an open enrollment period each year, from Oct.
+15 to Dec.
+7, and you cannot be denied based on your medical history.